 These links will take you to the most recent AHSC Guidelines and Quantification Methodology (March 8, 2017 version).

 Will your project be ready?
 Contact Jennifer West, GreenTRIP Senior Program Manager, for more information at firstname.lastname@example.org

 AHSC GHG Emission Reduction Evaluation by TransForm - $5,000

-- Greenhouse gas emission reduction calculations for housing projects using the “Affordable Housing Sustainable Communities (AHSC)” Round 2 protocol (CalEEMod and ARB adjustments) finalized in 2016
+- Greenhouse gas emission reduction calculations for housing projects using the “Affordable Housing Sustainable Communities (AHSC)” 2017 draft guidelines (CalEEMod and ARB adjustments) from March 2017

 - GHG calculations for any Transit and Connectivity (TAC) projects using CMAQ model